+This participant experienced the most difficulty orienting her hands on the keyboard as she exclusively uses desktop computers with mechanical keyboards.
+As a result, she spent a long time during Fingers task 1 trying to understand the keyboard layout.
+She did not log a high number of interactions for that task as she used her left hand for orientation, and then moved her right hand into position once she identified target keys.
+As a result, she was able to develop a stronger understanding of the test laptop’s keyboard layout, but did not take advantage of that time to build a mental model of Shopping.
+She then spent additional time building that mental model before completing the task.
+Given her newfound understanding of the keyboard layout and Fingers functionality, she completed tasks 2 and 3 much faster.

+She spent a similar period of time in the first VoiceOver task orienting her hands to the Macbook Pro keyboard.
+As with Fingers, she completed tasks 2 and 3 far faster than task 1.
+We do not have data for participant 2’s performance on the fourth VoiceOver task.

 Participant 3 completed most tasks with Fingers and VoiceOver faster than any other participant.
-We believe this is because although legally blind, she could still make out shapes on the page (but not text) and this gave her a better mental model of the page layout than the other participants were able to develop. displayed a much closer alignment of time and interactions for both Fingers and VoiceOver.
+We believe this is because although legally blind, she could still make out shapes on the page (but not text) and this gave her a better mental model of the page layout than the other participants were able to develop.

+She displayed a much closer alignment of time and interactions for both Fingers and VoiceOver.
 For tasks 3 and 4 especially, the bars comparing time for Fingers versus VoiceOver with those comparing number of interactions map closely together.
 With the exception of the first task, she tended to take longer with Fingers than with VoiceOver.

 Similar to participant 2, participant 4 logged consistently higher numbers of interactions per task with Fingers than with VoiceOver, and those relationships stayed constant regardless of which system she completed the tasks more quickly with.
 She took longer to complete the first two tasks with Fingers, but then completed the last two faster than she did with VoiceOver.

-Comparing participant 5’s time per task with number of interactions per task doesnt show any clear patterns.
+Comparing participant 5’s time per task with number of interactions per task does not show any clear patterns.
 Whereas participant 4 had no instances in which she completed a task with Fingers in a comparable amount of time as with VoiceOver, and participants 2 and 3 each had one instance, participant 5 had two (tasks 2 and 3).
-As with participant 2, we dont have data for participant 5’s VoiceOver performance on task 4.
+As with participant 2, we do not have data for participant 5’s VoiceOver performance on task 4.

+Time

+We were interested to see how quickly participants completed tasks using Fingers versus VoiceOver, as well as how many touch or key press interactions they made per task.
+The table below shows average time per task in seconds across all participants.

+Average time per task (in seconds).
+Faster time shown in bold.